jackyzha0/jackyzha0.github.io/content/thoughts/binary classification.md

 See also: [[thoughts/SVM]]

 This is an upper bound on the 0-1 loss (as illustrated by the picture).
-For example, if the hingle loss is 18.3, then the number of training errors is at most 18.
+For example, if the hinge loss is 18.3, then the number of training errors is at most 18.

 Similarly, we can use the log-sum-exp trick to get the logistic loss which is convex *and* differentiable.